-$^{^4}$ 34 C.F.R. § 300.512(a)(3) provides that the party has the right to prohibit introduction at the hearing of evidence that has not been disclosed to that party.
+4 34 C.F.R. § 300.512(a)(3) provides that the party has the right to prohibit introduction at the hearing of evidence that has not been disclosed to that party.
 The hearing officer should order the parties to provide a copy to the hearing officer in addition to the other party in the case as part of their procedural responsibilities.
-8 VAC 20-80-76 J.11 provides the hearing officer will receive a list of witnesses and a copy of the exhibits that each party intends to use at the hearing no later than five business days prior to the hearing.
-Make sure the parties understand that they should provide the hearing officer a copy.
+8 VAC § 20-81-210.K.2. provides the hearing officer will receive a list of witnesses and a copy of the exhibits that each party intends to use at the hearing no later than five business days prior to the hearing.
+Make sure the parties understand that they should provide the hearing officer a copy and that their evidence may be excluded if they do not comply.

-- A hearing officer must secure a date, time and location for the hearing within two business days of appointment.
-8 VAC § 20-80-76.J.4. - An expedited hearing must occur within 20 school days of the date the hearing is requested and must result in a written determination within 10 school days after the hearing.
-20 U.S.C. § 1415(k)(4)(B).
-34 C.F.R. § 300.532(c)(2). - An expedited hearing has a 15 calendar day resolution period from the date of the request for the hearing, unless the parties, in writing, mutually waive the resolution period.
-The resolution meeting is to occur within 7 days of receiving the due process hearing request.
-34 CFR § 300.532(c)(3).
-A hearing officer's pre-hearing order should identify any resolution period to be applied. (see Appendix F).
-In addition, any other determinations affecting the overall time period must be carefully documented. - The application of sufficiency challenges is not applicable to expedited hearings.
+overall time period must be carefully documented on the record, with copy to VDOE.

+- The application of sufficiency challenges is not applicable to expedited hearings.
 34 C.F.R. § 300.532(c)5. - The hearing officer receives a list of witnesses and documentary evidence for the hearing (including all evaluations and related recommendations that each party intends to use at the hearing) no later than five business days prior to the hearing.
+8 VAC § 20-81-210.P.1.
 20 U.S.C. § 1415(f)(2).
-34 C.F.R. § 300.512(a)(3) and (b). - The hearing officer documents in writing within two business days changes in hearing dates or extensions and sends documentation to all parties and the Virginia Department of Education.
-8 VAC § 20-80-76.M.2. - There are no exceptions or extensions in an expedited case to the 20 school day time period for the hearing.
-8 VAC § 20-80-76.M.1.
+34 C.F.R. § 300.512(a)(3) and (b). - The hearing officer documents in writing within five business days changes in hearing dates or extensions and sends documentation to all parties and the Virginia Department of Education.
+8 VAC § 20-81-210.R.3. - There are no exceptions or extensions in an expedited case to the 20 school day time period for the hearing.
+8 VAC § 20-81-210.R.1.6